EngineerInCollege/paint.net/README.md

   - Move, resize, and delete shapes.
   - Change color, stroke width, and fill style.

-- **File Operations**:
-  - Save drawings to a file.
-  - Load existing drawings from a file.

 - **User-Friendly Interface**:
   - Toolbar for easy access to tools.
   - Canvas area for drawing.